norman/tlua/README.md

 ## A Sample

-Tlua looks for collections of tasks in a file named `LuaTasks.lua` in your current directory, and also in a directory named `.tlua` in your home directory.
+Tlua looks for functions in a file named `LuaTasks.lua` in your current directory, and also in a directory named `.tlua` in your home directory.
 The files in `~/.tlua` can be in any heirachy and have any name, as long as they have the extension `.lua`.

 Here's an example `LuaTasks.lua` file: